travis-ci/docs-travis-ci-com/user/build-stages.md

 the test stage has completed successfully.
 Be sure to set the set the `rvm` key on your included deploy job, too.

+Notice that each job included in `jobs.include` must have a unique value to any matrix dimention that your build matrix otherwise defines.

+In the example above, without `rvm: 2.4`, the `include`d job would inherit `rvm: [ 2.3, 2.4]`, which is invalid for switching the Ruby runtime.

 ## Build stages and deployments

 You can combine build stages with [deployments](https://docs.travis-ci.com/user/deployment/):